solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 The recommended process is the same as utilizing read replicas for maintenance failover.
-However, compared to the planned maintenance method mentioned above, the speed to failover is much faster when a failover layer has been implemented in the application.
+However, compared to the planned maintenance method mentioned above, the speed to failover is much faster when a failover layer is integrated into the application.
 The application should only be down for a few moments during the read replica failover process.
-More details are covered in the [Business Continuity and Disaster Recovery][42] section.
+More details are covered in the [Business Continuity and Disaster Recovery][54] section.

 ## Optimization checklist